 New week.
 New sketchbook.
-Mon to Wed are super crazy for me so I thought I would warm up this morning by drawing my kit on the first page.
+Mon Tues and Wed are super crazy for me so I thought I would warm up this morning by drawing my kit on the first page.
 I always draw my palette but I kept going.
 Taking too long so will have to get back to this later…

 This is what I posted to Instagram this morning, but should I finish it?
 I haven’t drawn all my pens or any of my brushes?
 What you do think?
 I will do whatever gets the most votes!

 BTW this is a A5 hardbound Stillman and Birn Delta book.
 It is the first time I have ever tried the Delta paper!
 I am a ‘white girl’ – preferring bright white paper to off white or cream … but sometimes it is good to have a change.